The AB5 Tax Law: How It Affects Your CA Business

 What happens if a business has misclassified a worker for years?
 Section 530 of the Revenue Act of 1978 can offer a “safe harbor” from costly federal tax penalties.
 This provision may protect a business from having to pay retroactive employment taxes for a worker they reasonably, but incorrectly, classified as a contractor.
 To qualify for this relief, the business must meet three strict conditions: they must have consistently treated you and similar workers as contractors, filed all required 1099 forms, and had a reasonable basis for the classification.
 Navigating these requirements can be complex, especially during an audit, which is why seeking professional help with tax notice and audit representation is a smart move.

-How to Comply with AB 5 and Manage Your Taxes
+How to Stay Compliant with AB 5 Tax Law

 Staying on the right side of AB 5 is about more than just following rules; it’s about structuring your consulting business for long-term success.
 Taking proactive steps not only ensures compliance but also strengthens your position as a true independent professional.
 Here are some actionable strategies you can implement to align with AB 5 and handle your taxes effectively.